Ranma ½: Hard Battle: Gameplay

 Hard Battle has three modes of play: the standard one-player tournament mode, a two-player competitive mode, and a two-player five-character team challenge mode.
 There are ten characters in the game (twelve if Ranma and Pantyhose Taro's cursed forms are counted).
 All twelve characters are available for the two-player modes.
-After completing tournament mode Pantyhose becomes a playable tournament character.
+After completing tournament mode, Pantyhose becomes a playable tournament character.
 Happosai is unlockable by entering a code.

-Play control is simpler than most other fighting games.
+The control is simpler than most other fighting games.
 Each of the SNES controller's buttons (plus the up arrow) can be assigned to activate one of four moves: jump, block, normal attack, and power attack.
 Different normal and power attacks can be triggered depending on a variety of factors, such as how far the attacker is from the opponent, if they are ducking, or if a directional arrow is pressed along with the attack button.

 Instead of entering a series of directional movements and pressing an attack button to activate a special attack, most moves are done by holding the left, right, or down arrow in conjunction with an attack button for a few seconds and then releasing the attack button.
-The longer the attack button is held the stronger the attack will be.
+The longer the attack button is held, the stronger the attack will be.
 For instance, one of Ryoga's special attacks is the bandana throw.
-If held for several seconds he throws three bandanas instead of one.
+If held for several seconds, he throws three bandanas instead of one.
 Many moves can also be executed while holding the block button.

 Another feature of Hard Battle is the ability to recover from throws.
-By pressing an attack button after being thrown the character can attempt to land on his or her feet and take less damage.
+By pressing an attack button after being thrown, the character can attempt to land on his or her feet and take less damage.
 Unlike many fighting games, opponents never get stunned after being hit with powerful attacks or a combo.

 Each character has his or her own story.
 In any case, the character is manipulated into fighting the other characters by Principal Kuno.